Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 I used VS Code as my code editor.
 In the code editor, the extensions that I used were:

-- Prettier: to automatically format my code for basic formatting mistakes and to have a consistent style throughout the code.
+- Prettier: to automatically format my code for basic formatting mistakes and have a consistent style throughout the code.
-- Image preview: I used this extension that shows a preview of any linked images in my code to help me quickly identify if the URL path is correct and to identify the right image.
+- Image preview: I used this extension to identify whether or not the image URL path is correct.
-- Markdown all in one: I used this which enabled me to edit the readme file with live preview in VS Code.
+- Markdown all in one: I used this extension to help me edit the readme file in VS Code.

 ## Python Libraries